47degrees/run-wild-run-free/presentation.md

 ### Error handling

-And since `Option` is not expressive enough for some cases:
+And since `Option`, `Try` and others are not expressive enough for some cases:

 - Known exceptional cases start surfacing and showing up in return types.